 Students will collaborate with their student success advisor to determine an academic plan appropriate to achieve their educational goal.
 Bethel operates on a semester calendar (Fall term, Spring term, Summer term).
-A three semester-hour course represents 112.5-130 hours of classroom experience, academic preparation, and research.
+A four credit semester-hour course represents 150-170 hours of classroom experience, academic preparation, and research.
+A two credit semester-hour course represents 75-85 hours of classroom experience, academic preparation, and research.